-The 1MORE Quad Driver In-Ear Earphones circulate budget audiophile circles and are here to stay.
+The 1MORE Quad Driver In-Ear circulates budget audiophile circles and is here to stay.
 These durable earbuds feature a premium build and unique frequency response from the four-driver array in each earbud.
-If you want a great pair of earbuds that costs just over $100 USD, these are your best bet.
-They’re not perfect though, so let’s see if they meet your needs and what you might want to get instead.
+If you want a great pair of earbuds that costs just over $100 USD, this is your best bet.
+The Quad Driver In-Ear isn’t perfect though, so let’s see if it meets your needs and what you might want to get instead.

-Editor’s note: this 1MORE Quad Driver In-Ear Earphones review was updated on April 28, 2021, to include a content menu, add context to the sound quality section, and include technical information throughout the article.
+Editor’s note: this 1MORE Quad Driver In-Ear Earphones review was updated on June 29, 2021, to more specifically address how the Quad Driver In-Ear compares to the 1MORE Triple Driver In-Ear throughout the article.

 What’s it like to use the 1MORE Quad Driver In-Ear?

-If there’s one thing 1MORE didn’t skimp on when it came to these headphones, it’s build quality.
-Just like the previous Triple Driver In-Ear Earphones, I wouldn’t consider these “cheap.”
-The earbuds have a metallic finish to them that protects the four drivers inside.
+If there’s one thing 1MORE didn’t skimp on when it came to these in-ears, it’s build quality.
+Just like the previous Triple Driver In-Ear model, this feels more premium than the price suggests.
+The earbud housings have a metallic finish to them that protects the four drivers inside.
 But what’s the point of having four drivers in each earbud?
-Doing so allows the company to tune each driver to a particular frequency range, in theory allowing for a cleaner listening experience.
-Technically they have a single dynamic driver and three balanced armatures, but we’ll get to that in the sound quality section down below.
+Doing so allows the company to tune each driver to reproduce a particular frequency range, in theory allowing for greater accuracy and clarity.
+Each earbud houses a single dynamic driver and three balanced armatures, but we’ll get to that in the sound quality section down below.

 The metal of the earbuds is reflected in the control module and the Y-Split located on the cable.
-You’ll also find it on the 90° 3.5mm connector jack which also has hard rubber to help prevent fraying, unlike the previous model which opted instead for a straight jack.
-Personally, I always find 90° jacks a little inconvenient for mobile use seeing as my phone is in my pocket most of the time.
+You’ll also find it on the 90° 3.5mm connector jack which has hard rubber to help prevent fraying, unlike the previous model which instead uses a straight jack.
+Some may find the 90° jack a little inconvenient as it can angle oddly in a pocket, but it’s generally more durable than a straight plug.

-How do the 1MORE Quad Driver In-Ear Earphones sound?
+How does the 1MORE Quad Driver In-Ear sound?

-As we mentioned earlier, the Quad Driver earbuds divide up the frequencies with four individual drivers.
-This results in a slightly larger nozzle than other earbuds so if you have a favorite pair of ear tips they’re probably not going to work with these.
-I even had trouble getting the foam tips that did come with the headphones to fit and I was stuck using the silicon tips for the entire review.
+As we mentioned earlier, the Quad Driver In-Ear divides frequency response reproduction with four individual drivers.
+This results in a slightly larger nozzle than other earbuds so if you have a favorite pair of ear tips they’re probably not going to work.
+I had trouble fitting the included foam tips over the nozzles and was stuck using the silicone tips for this review.
 These are also Hi-Res certified so if you have the right files, these can do them justice with a frequency range that goes up to 40kHz.
-Though you won’t to hear the actual sounds that are up that high unless you’re part dolphin, it does give your music more room to breathe.

 Lows, mids, and highs

 Should you buy the 1MORE Quad Driver In-Ear instead of the 1MORE Triple Driver In-Ear?

 Next: Etymotic ER4SR